-- Saguna: In the Saguna state Shiva is the entire universe and his “ansh” is present in the tree, the insect, the animal, male, female and the whole creation.
-In this state though all forms arise out of him yet, no form can describe him.
+- Saguna: In the Saguna state Shiva is the entire universe and his “ansh” is present in trees, insects, animals, males, females, and the whole creation.
+In this state, though all forms arise out of him yet, no form can describe him.

 4. Avatars of Shiva